someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

    <summary>Code Explanation</summary>
    <div>

-   Let's take a look at what is going on here and what the meaning of each line of the above code.
+   Let's take a look at the meaning of each line of the above code.

    ```python
    import streamlit as st
    from resotoclient import ResotoClient
    ```

-   This is the import section of our app.
+   This is the import section of the app.
 In it we import libraries that other people have written and made available to us.
 Imports typically happen at the beginning of a file.
-These two lines import the `streamlit` and `resotoclient` libraries into our project.
-In our first import we use the `as` keyword to give Streamlit a shorter name.
-This way we can use `st` instead of `streamlit`.
-In the second line instead of importing all of `resotoclient` we tell Python to only import the `ResotoClient` class.
+These two lines import the `streamlit` and `resotoclient` libraries into the project.

+   - In the first import we use the `as` keyword to assign `streamlit` a shorter name.
+   - In the second line, instead of importing all of `resotoclient` we tell Python to only import the `ResotoClient` class.

    ```python
    resoto = ResotoClient(url="https://localhost:8900", psk="changeme")
    ```

-   Here we initialize a new instance of the Resoto Client and assign it to the variable `resoto`.
-We pass the URL of our Resoto Core and the pre-shared-key (PSK) as arguments.
+   Here we initialize a new instance of the Resoto Client and assign it to the variable `resoto`, passing a Resoto Core URL and pre-shared key (PSK) as arguments.
 The PSK is used to authenticate the client against the Resoto Core.

    ```python
    st.set_page_config(page_title="Cloud Dashboard", page_icon=":cloud:", layout="wide")